JulianBell106/lamulettipizza/PROJECT.md

 Independent food vendors are brilliant at their craft but are not trained kitchen managers.
 When orders pile up they have no system — they react.
 Quality drops, customers wait without knowing why, the experience falls apart.

-**VendorApp is a kitchen management co-pilot for people who've never had one.**
+**Stalliq is a kitchen management co-pilot for people who've never had one.**

 The app promotes good decisions at exactly the moments when a vendor is most likely to make bad ones — a large order lands, a queue builds, the oven is at capacity.
 The system surfaces the right options at the right time: close the kitchen, set a longer wait, keep the customer informed.
 One tap.

-**The customer transparency angle:** Customers appreciate honesty about wait times far more than silence.
-A vendor who communicates is a vendor customers trust and return to.

-**Pitch deck headline:** *"VendorApp keeps small kitchens flowing under pressure — giving independent vendors the kitchen management instincts they never had time to learn."*
+**Pitch deck headline:** *"Stalliq keeps small kitchens flowing under pressure — giving independent vendors the kitchen management instincts they never had time to learn."*

 ---

 ## 15. Pitch Deck

 **File:** `vendorapp-pitch-v2.pptx` (11 slides)
+**TODO:** Rename/update to reflect Stalliq branding.
 **TODO:** Update slide 11 with real Endoo contact details.
 Add QR code to slide 7.
 **TODO:** Add kitchen management co-pilot angle — slide on how app handles pressure moments.